chrisahart/chrisahart.github.io/_posts/2023-08-10-majestic_wines-red.md

 <img src="https://github.com/chrisahart/vivino-majestic/blob/main/analysis/plots/price_rating_france-multiple-regions-only.png" style="display: block; margin: auto;" />

 This figure shows the Vivino rating and Majestic Wines price for wines in France, coloured by region, showing a strong correlation between Vivino rating and Majestic Wines price.
 As there are 68 wine regions in the database for France, only regions with more than 1 wine are represented.
 'Vin de France, 'Côtes-du-Rhône' and 'Beaujolais' appear to be the wine regions with the greatest value.
-Notably, 'St Emilion Grand Cru' also appears to provide suprisingly good value.
+Notably, 'St Emilion Grand Cru' also appears to provide surprisingly good value.

 | Product Name      | Rating | Price / £ | Region| Country|
 |-----------|-----------|-----------|-----------|-----------|